maxloopinmok/weekly-report/16 - 2025 Monday March 17 to Sunday March 23.md

 - I briefly read parts of today Friday's Straits Times, Business Times and The Edge, and compiled them.

 ### Saturday (March 22) (slept after 7pm)
+- I read parts of:
+    - 2022 Growth by Choice: Make Space for the Better You
+    - 2020 The Art of Decision Making - How to make effective decisions under pressure
+    - 2024 SAMPLE - A Practitioner's Approach to Problem-Solving using AI ( volume 1)
+    - 2024 The Hidden Globe - How Wealth Hacks the World
+    - 2022 Direct Selling For Dummies
+    - 2024 From Startup To Success by Ariel Chew
+    - 2025 Wealth Unlocked
+- I sorted my Yahoo emails.
+- I watched yesterday's news on Channel 5.
+- I briefly read parts of today Saturday's Straits Times, Business Times and The Edge, and compiled them.
+- I briefly read parts of this week's The Economist, and compiled them.
+- I visited Kinokuniya at Orchard Road and bought a book:
+    - 2024 From Startup To Success by Ariel Chew
+- I attended 4.45pm sermon at SAC.
+- I downloaded some ebooks.

 ### Sunday (March 23) (bowels, slept after 7pm)
+- I read parts of:
+    - 2025 Wealth Unlocked
+    - 2024 The Interpretation of Cats - Understanding the Psychology of Our Feline Companions
+    - 2024 2084 and the AI Revolution - Updated and Expanded Edition
+    - 2021 TikTok Boom - China's Dynamite App and the Superpower Race
+    - 2019 Heart and Hustle - Use your passion.
+Build your brand.
+Achieve your dreams.
+    - 2024 Making Friends as an Adult For Dummies
+- I briefly read parts of today Sunday's Straits Times, and The Edge, and compiled them.